metricas

 Jurisdictional claims

-We respect the decisions taken by our authors as to how they choose to designate territories and identify their affiliations in their published content.
-Our policy is to take a neutral position with respect to territorial disputes or jurisdictional claims, including, but not limited to, maps and institutional affiliations.
+Elsevier respects the decisions taken by its authors as to how they choose to designate territories and identify their affiliations in their published content.
+Elsevier’s policy is to take a neutral position with respect to territorial disputes or jurisdictional claims, including, but not limited to, maps and institutional affiliations.
+For journals that Elsevier publishes on behalf of a third party owner, the owner may set its own policy on these issues.

 • Institutional affiliations: Authors should use either the full, standard title of their institution or the standard abbreviation of the institutional name so that the institutional name can be independently verified for research integrity purposes.